Physical Web: How Apps Can Move Atoms & Bend Time

 Adam ran out of our office, iPhone in hand, and explained that my car was “3 minutes away.”
 I looked on his iPhone screen and saw the map, with an icon of me at my location and a moving car heading my way.
 Literally 3 minutes later, a gleaming black Mercedes 500-Series pulled up.
 Total elapsed time since missing my original cab: well under 5 minutes.
 I jumped in, then marveled form the inside of the spotless town car.
 New York Times, bottle of water, air conditioner blasting.
 This was no cab.

-Always one to recognize a good brand, I downloaded the app and became a customer.
+Always one to recognize a good brand, I downloaded the app and became a rider.
 I made it to the meeting with time to spare.

 This experience was seriously incredible.
 Not only was I delighted by the instant gratification, professionalism, and transparency of what was going on, but what started as a one button push ended up with me zooming across time and space merely 3 minutes later.